-Component Description (1) Ą Power connector Connects an AC adapter.
-(2) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
-Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.
-Amber: The AC adapter is connected and the battery is charging.
-Off: The battery is not charging.
-(3) RJ-45 (network) jack/status lights Connects a network cable.
+Component Description (1) нот HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
+(2) RJ-45 (network) jack/status lights Connects a network cable.
 White: The network is connected.
 Amber: Activity is occurring on the network.
-(4) нот HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
-(5) ss∕⊶ USB SuperSpeed ports (2) Connect a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provide high-speed data transfer.
-(6) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+(3) ← USB Type-C port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides data transfer.
+NOTE: Cables and/or adapters (purchased separately) may be required.
+(4) 8 Drive light Blinking white: The hard drive is being accessed.
+Amber: HP 3D DriveGuard has temporarily parked the hard drive.
+NOTE: For information about HP 3D DriveGuard, see Using HP 3D DriveGuard (select products only) on page 34.
+(5) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, see the Regulatory, Safety, and Environmental Notices .
-To access this guide: Select the Start button, select HP Help and Support, and then select HP Documentation.
+For additional safety information, refer to the Regulatory, Safety, and Environmental Notices .
+To access this guide: Select the Start button, select HP Help and Support , and then select HP Documentation .
 NOTE: When a device is connected to the jack, the computer speakers are disabled.